No smoking in national parks

 Read more about No smoking in national parks

-From 1 May 2016 the smoking ban applies to all parks, with some exceptions.
+Since May 2016 smoking has been banned in all parks, with some minor exceptions.

-- Reduce the risk of accidental bushfires from discarded cigarettes
+- Reduces the risk of accidental bushfires from discarded cigarettes.

-- Reinforce government initiatives to reduce smoking in NSW
+- Reinforces government initiatives to reduce smoking in NSW.

-- Reduce the effects of passive smoking, particularly in high visitor-use areas.
+- Reduces the effects of passive smoking, particularly in high visitor-use areas.

-- Reduce the spread of hazardous chemicals found in cigarettes (including arsenic and lead) in our precious environments.
+- Reduces the spread of hazardous chemicals found in cigarettes (including arsenic and lead) in our precious environments.

 Why is there a smoking ban in NSW national parks?

-- NSW national parks receive over 30 million visits a year.
-Banning smoking in national parks will further increase the community's enjoyment of, and safety in, these green open spaces.
+- NSW national parks receive over 60 million visits a year.
+Banning smoking in national parks increases the community's enjoyment of, and safety in, these green open spaces.

-- The smoking ban will reduce the risk of accidental fire started by unextinguished cigarette butts and reduce littering in national parks.
+- The smoking ban reduces the risk of accidental fire started by unextinguished cigarette butts and reduces littering in national parks.

-- The ban also has obvious health benefits and will continue to ensure NSW is a world leader in phasing out smoking in public places.
+- The ban also has obvious health benefits and helps ensure NSW is a world leader in phasing out smoking in public places.

 Where does the smoking ban apply?

-The smoking ban applies to picnic areas, campgrounds, accommodations, beaches, lookouts, walking tracks, and on national parks roads.
+The smoking ban applies to picnic areas, campgrounds and most other accommodation, beaches, lookouts, walking tracks, and on national parks roads.

 Where does the smoking ban not apply?

-The ban doesn't apply to commercial accommodation areas subject to a lease or licence, such as hotels.
 The ban also doesn't apply to private residences located within a park.
-Read the no smoking in parks policy.
+Read the No Smoking in Parks Policy.

 Will the smoking ban prevent bushfires?